 In terms of corporate reporting there are two particular revisions worth noting:

 Not sure where to start with all these changes to Corporate Governance reporting?
-Then read the Designate ‘to do’ list in our article Prepare now for the 4th Edition or please get in touch with firstname.lastname@example.org
+Then read the Designate ‘to do’ list in our article Prepare now for the 4th Edition or please get in touch at firstname.lastname@example.org

 1 Author emphasis added.